demo-repositories/schwab-poc/next/README.md

 #### sanity/types.ts

 Shared types from Sanity that don't have a logical home in another file.
+Most other Sanity-specific types live in the component file they end up rendered in.

 #### twColor.ts